aftern00n/pwn_docker/README-en.md

 [简体中文](README.md) | [English](README-en.md)

 This is a docker environment for pwn in ctf game.
 I reference a project called [skysider/pwndocker](https://github.com/skysider/pwndocker), which offers a docker including many useful tools used in pwn solving and different version of glibc.
-Since we have  skysider/pwndocker, Why I still spend my energy to create a new docker? because:
+Since we have  skysider/pwndocker, why I still spend my energy to create a new docker?
+Because:

-- I like using vim to write exp and ohmyzsh to configure terminal shell, so I add these two tools.
+- I prefer using vim to write exp and ohmyzsh to configure terminal shell, so I add these two tools.
-- Although skysider/pwndocker integrates many versions of glibc,  but it doesn't have glibc source code and I want to debug glibc in source level.
+- Although skysider/pwndocker integrates many versions of glibc,  but it doesn't have glibc sources and I want to debug glibc in source level.

 ## Usage